fedora-infra/bodhi/docs/developer/index.rst

   ``flake8`` utility to automatically check your code.
 * Add an entry to `docs/user/release_notes.rst`_ for any changes you make that should be in release notes.
 * Make sure your commits are atomic.
-Each commit should focus on one improvement or bug fix.
-If you need to build upon changes that are related but aren't atomic, feel free to send more than one commit in the same pull request.
+With only rare exceptions, each improvement or bug fix should have exactly one commit.
+This makes it much easier to peruse the git history to find out which changes relate to a feature or bugfix implementation, and is particularly valuable when commits need to be cherry picked.
+If you need to build upon prior unmerged commits while fixing a different issue, feel free to send more than one commit in the same pull request.
 * Your commit messages must include a Signed-off-by tag with your name and e-mail address, indicating that you agree to the
   `Developer Certificate of Origin <https://developercertificate.org/>`_.
 Bodhi uses version 1.1 of